How to Compress Images for Website SEO

 4. Optimize for Mobile First

-Start with mobile-optimized images and scale up for larger screens, not the other way around.
+Start with images that are ready for mobile, then scale up for larger screens instead of doing it the other way around.

 Optimize Your Images for SEO Now